thunderrabbit/robnugen-journal-entries/1987/04/01Today.md

 research paper and I turned in a thesis statement.
 Miss Carter wrote it (thesis) though.
 2nd we graded tests.
 Donald Martin graded mine.
 I got a 47 on it but he wrote it so it looked like a 97.
 That's pretty neat I think.
 I just hope Mrs. Roach doesn't notice.
-3rd- we took a test.
+3rd- (physics) we took a test.
 We got back a previous test.
 I got a 94 on the previous one.
 Also on the previous one I solved the bonus and <em>no one</em>
 else did.
 We had to show that the earth receives 1/(2 billionth) of